 The Weeknd & Bella Hadid ‘Texting & FaceTiming’ All The Time Since Selena Gomez Split

 Are Bella Hadid and The Weeknd officially back together yet?
-They’ve reportedly been ‘talking, texting, and FaceTiming,’ pretty much 24/7 since his breakup with Selena Gomez!
+They’ve reportedly been ‘talking, texting, and FaceTiming,’ basically 24/7 since his breakup with Selena Gomez!

 Bella Hadid, 21, and The Weeknd, 27, just can’t stay away from each other.
 After breaking up with Selena Gomez, 25, in October, the “Starboy” singer immediately got back into his ex’s life.
 The on-off couple “have been talking, texting, and FaceTiming each other pretty consistently,” a source told Us Weekly.
 Ahh!